Characters: Wreck It Ralph Main Characters

 - Kid-Appeal Character: Specially for being kind of a surrogate character for the children in the audience.

-- Kid Hero: She is supposed to be nine years old.
+- Kid Heroine: She is supposed to be nine years old.

 - Le Parkour: Displays this during her first meeting with Ralph.

 - Like Brother and Sister: With Ralph according to Word of God.

 - Magic Skirt: She can hang upside down from a (candy cane) tree branch and her skirt remains static.
 Justified in that it's made of paper candy cups.